Strategies for No-Risk & Low-Risk Drinking

-Gulping drinks, playing drinking games and “pre-partying” or “pre-gaming” tend to disrupt your ability to pace your drinking, make it difficult to keep track of how much you are drinking and will lead to a rapid rise in BAC to harmful or dangerous levels.
+Gulping drinks, playing drinking games, and “pre-partying” or “pre-gaming” tend to disrupt your ability to pace your drinking, making it difficult to keep track of how much you are drinking and leading to a rapid rise in BAC to harmful or dangerous levels.
 In spacing your drinking, be aware that, for most people, the body eliminates alcohol (breaks it down) at a fairly constant rate of one standard drink per hour.
-Therefore, consumption at a rate of one standard drink per hour will maintain ones BAC.
+Therefore, consumption at a rate of one standard drink per hour will maintain one's BAC.
 Even this varies among individuals and is one more reason to know your limits in order to stay in the safe zone.

 Eat just before or while you drink.

 Having food in your stomach slows down the absorption of alcohol and your BAC will not rise as rapidly.
 However, you will reach peak levels, just not as fast.

 There are two advantages to this strategy.
 First, it will take more time to absorb the drinks that you have consumed and this will keep BAC down.
 Second, by drinking fluids, especially water, you will reduce dehydration.
 Remember, alcohol is a diuretic and, as such, depletes the body of water.